ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

       loaded from the HDF5 file, important information about these objects, and at the very end stating that the heliostat does not contain individual parameters and is (as we expect) being loaded using the prototypes.

-Before we start using this scenario we can inspect it, for example by printing the scenario properties or investigating what type of light source and receiver is included.
+Before we start using this scenario, we can inspect it, for example by printing the scenario properties or investigating what type of light source and receiver is included:

 .. code-block::